nishd8/utdAdmissionsManagementSystem/readme.md

 ## What it does
 It has two functionalities currently:
-1) To effectively anticipate which majors a person can qualify for based on their prior qualifications.
+1) To recommend what majors a student is qualified for based on admission requirements and a student's own qualifications.
 2) An administrative component that enables you to dynamically issue admissions to students and adjust the number of seats available for each major.

 Note: We've only developed it for the Erik Jonsson School of Engineering and Computer Science's Graduate Programs thus far.